defaultxr/xr-abstractions/README.md

 `router` -

-`sndsel` - sound selector. allows you to select a sound by browsing folders graphically, because `playlist` kind of sucks. i stole this from someone else's abstractions but i edited it a bit and i plan to redo it from scratch eventually.
+`sndsel` - sound selector. allows you to select a sound by browsing folders graphically, because `playlist` kind of sucks. it's a work-in-progress, but it's probably ready for regular use.

-`sndsel2` - WIP successor to `sndsel`.

 `sswitcher~` -